Egyptian President Sisi Sworn In For Third Term

-Cairo: Egypt's President Abdel Fattah al-Sisi was sworn in Tuesday before parliament for his third term in office as leader of the Arab world's most populous country.
+(MENAFN- Jordan Times) CAIRO - Egypt's President Abdel Fattah Al Sisi was sworn in on Tuesday before parliament for his third term in office as leader of the Arab world's most populous country.

-In power for the past decade, Sisi is set to remain president until 2030, after winning a December election with 89.6 percent of the vote against three relative unknowns.
+In power for the past decade, Sisi is set to remain president until 2030, after winning a December election with 89.6 per cent of the vote.

-The six-year term is set to be the 69-year-old's last, unless he again ushers through a constitutional amendment prolonging his tenure.

 The oath also marked the inauguration of Egypt's New Administrative Capital, located in the desert east of Cairo, local media reported.

-Sisi rose to power on the back of mass protests against president Mohammed Morsi, who was deposed in 2013.

-Sisi was elected president the following year and then again in 2018, both times with around 97 percent of the vote.
+Sisi was elected president in 2018, both times with around 97 per cent of the vote.

 In the first quarter of 2024, however, Egypt saw an influx of over $50 billion in loans and investment deals, which Cairo has said will ease dire foreign currency shortages and revitalise the economy.